charlysl/MIT-6.170-Software-Studio/assignments/A3 Fritter, Part I/README.md

 **Downvote**:   POST/api/freet/:freet_id/vote

-I chose POST instead of PUT because it voting is an unsafe but not idempotent operation.
+I chose POST instead of PUT because voting is an unsafe but not idempotent operation.
 This is so because there is no requirement to prevent double voting, in which case voting would be idempotent, you can only upvote or downvote once in a row.
 However, if double voting by the same user was prevented, then, maybe, PUT would have been more appropriate.

 So, if PUT, what would the right URL be?
-In this case, the resource would be just the freet, without the 'vote' bit:
+In this case, the resource would be just the freet, without the 'vote' bit; it would, essentially, be like editing the freet; in fact, votes are a freet property:

 PUT/api/freet/:freet_id {vote=up|down}